cloudroger/portfolio_insurance/README.md

 So you request a quote from an insurance company.
 Assuming you default to replacement cost coverage, you only have one main decision:

 How high of a deductible do you opt for?
-You know the deductible is inversely determinant of your premiums, so you want to go as high as you can, up to the point at which out of pocket costs above this level of deductible would begin affecting your financial wellbeing at an *increasingly* negative rate.
+You know the deductible is inversely determinant of your premiums, so you want to go as high as you can, up to the point at which out-of-pocket costs above this level of deductible would begin affecting your financial wellbeing at an *increasingly* negative rate.

 So let's transpose how this concept of *insurance* can be applied to investments.